freenas/freenas-docs/userguide/tn_initial.rst

 To connect the E24 expansion shelf to the %brand% Storage Array, note the labels on the SAS ports on the back of the %brand% Storage Array and the letter label on the back of the expansion shelf.
-Using the included SAS cables, connect the left "In" SAS port of the left side expander on the E24 expansion shelf to the SAS port with the same letter on the %brand% Storage Array's primary storage controller (the one in the top slot).
-If you have a secondary storage controller, connect the left "In" SAS port of the right side expander to the port with the same letter on the secondary storage controller.
+Using the included SAS cables, connect the left *In* SAS port of the left side expander on the E24 expansion shelf to the SAS port with the same letter on the %brand% Storage Array's primary storage controller (the one in the top slot).
+If you have a secondary storage controller, connect the left *In* SAS port of the right side expander to the port with the same letter on the secondary storage controller.
 Refer to
 :numref:`Figure %s <appliance32>`
 for a detailed view.

 .. _appliance32: